North Tarawa: Transport

 There are regular ferry services from urban South Tarawa to the main villages of North Tarawa, and it is also relatively simple to charter a boat.
 The road from South Tarawa ends at the channel between Buota and Abatao, but this channel can be easily walked at low tide, so that the southern islets of North Tarawa can be accessed on foot.

 Accommodation

 The Island Council operates a guest house at Abaokoro, providing basic accommodation for Government workers and other visitors, but also welcoming tourists.
 There are also several independent homestays and lodges in North Tarawa.

+Nooto-North Tarawa Conservation Area

+Nooto-North Tarawa Conservation Area, 10.33 km2, is Ramsar Convention Site - Wetland of International Importance.
+This Conservation Area includes marine zones.